 My favorite park was Bastejkalna Park (Bastion Hill) near the Freedom Monument.
 Not only is it a relaxing green space, but there's also a canal running through it.
 If you have time, you can take a cruise along the canal in a little flat-bottomed boat.

 Other popular parks include Kronvalda Park and Vermanes Park, with the latter being home to the very cool (and cozy) Apsara Tea House.

 Want to see the best of Riga in one half-day?
 Check out the “Classic and Cool Riga” tour offered by Urban Adventures.
 This tour includes the Old Town, the Art Nouveau district, and a stop at the Central Market.
 If I only had one day to dedicate to exploring Riga, this is the tour I would book!

-How to get there: I found a flight from London to Riga on Wizz Air for an awesome price using Skyscanner, which directed me straight to the airline’s site to make my booking (I always use Skyscanner for flight searches in Europe!).
+How to get to Riga: I found a flight from London to Riga on Wizz Air for an awesome price using Skyscanner, which directed me straight to the airline's site to make my booking (I always use Skyscanner for flight searches in Europe!).

 Have you ever been to Riga?
 If not, is it a place you'd like to visit?

 *Note: My trip to Riga was partially sponsored by Skyscanner, and I also joined a free tour with Urban Adventures while I was there.
 But, as always, all opinions and recommendations are 100% my own.